pmcollins/opentelemetry-python/tests/oteltest/README.md

 #### Usage with OTel Examples

-Runnable examples are a great way for new users to get up to speed, but it would be nice to give them an opportunity to see the telemetry they just generated.
-Adding an `OtelTest` implementation (e.g. `MyTest` above) to existing example scripts lets users run examples without having to set up Python environments with dependencies.
-It also lets them potentially see the output of their instrumented script.
+Runnable examples are a great way to get up to speed on OpenTelemetry but running them can be tedious. oteltest lets you run example scripts and potentially see the telemetry you just generated without starting Docker or setting up Python enviornments.
+Adding an `OtelTest` implementation (e.g. `MyTest` above) to an existing example script lets you run it without having to set up a Python environment with dependencies.

 ### otelsink